sara-zeus/NBA-History-Cleaned-Data/README.md

-This repository contains the dataset used for the 'Complete History Of The NBA' interactive application.
+This repository contains the dataset used for the 'Complete History Of The NBA' interactive application with this URL"https://raw.githubusercontent.com/fivethirtyeight/data/master/nba-elo/nbaallelo.csv".
 The data is periodically updated and sourced from Basketball-Reference.com.
 The main dataset, 'nbaallelo.csv,' includes the following variables:

 | Variable        | Definition                                                |
 |-----------------|-----------------------------------------------------------|